glin/reactable/README.md

   class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Inline styles to apply to cells.
-A named list or character string headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL        # Inline styles to apply to the header.
+A named list or character string headerClass = NULL,       # Additional CSS classes to apply to the header headerStyle = NULL,       # Inline styles to apply to the header.
+A named list or character string footerClass = NULL,       # Additional CSS classes to apply to the footer footerStyle = NULL        # Inline styles to apply to the footer.
 A named list or character string )
 ```